-The team at the Elementary (grades PreK – 5) level includes a Director of Student Services, an Elementary Interventionist and an Instructional Aide.
+The team at the Elementary (grades PreK – 5) level includes a Director of Student Services, an Elementary Interventionist and a Student Services Aide.
 Students at this level may be eligible to receive small group intervention or in-class support for language arts and/or math.
 Students may also qualify to receive specialized services through the local public school district, including Speech and Language therapy and Title 1 reading instruction.
-The middle/high school (grades 6-12) includes a Director of Student Services in addition to two Instructional Aides that support our Student Success Labs; a guided study hall where students can receive extra study skills, homework support and accommodations for exams/assessments.
+The middle/high school (grades 6-12) includes a Director of Student Services in addition to two Support Specialists that support our Student Success Labs; a guided study hall where students can receive extra study skills, homework support and accommodations for exams/assessments.

 SMSA currently serves students with special needs such as speech and language, learning disabilities, other health impairments, and/or students identified with ADD/ADHD.
 Although this is not a comprehensive list, inquiries regarding students with other special needs require a phone call to our Student Services team.